cloudflare/templates/README.md

 You  can use Workers to perform cryptographic operations using the WebCrypto API, rewrite HTML response streams on-the-fly and serve dynamic content to visitors halfway around the world in milliseconds.

+## Questions
-> Questions about Workers can be addressed on our [community site](https://community.cloudflare.com/tags/workers)!
+Questions about Workers can be addressed on our [community site](https://community.cloudflare.com/tags/workers).